mehulagg/gitlab/doc/user/clusters/agent/index.md

 in the official Linux Package.

 NOTE: **Note:**
-GitLab is working towards adding the Agent server on GitLab.com.
-Please check back for its availability.
+GitLab is working towards adding the Agent server to GitLab.com.

 When installing or upgrading the GitLab Helm chart, consider the following Helm 2 example.
 (If you're using Helm 3, you must modify this example.)
 You must set `global.kas.enabled=true`